syncfusion-content/xamarin-docs/Xamarin/Diagram/DrawingMode.md

 ---
 title: Adding drawing mode in Diagram control for Xamarin.Forms | Syncfusion
-description: Describes how to add drawing mode in diagram control for Xamarin.Forms
+description: Learn about Drawing Mode support in Syncfusion Xamarin Diagram (SfDiagram) control and more details.
 platform: Xamarin
 control: Diagram
 documentation: ug
 keywords:
 ---
-# Drawing mode
+# Drawing Mode in Xamarin Diagram (SfDiagram)
 Drawing mode is used to draw continuously on the diagram area for selected mode dynamically.

 ## Text node